 Da Vinci Gourmet Sugar Free Flavored Syrups are sweetened with Splenda brand sweetener.
 Da Vinci Gourmet Sugar Free Syrups have the same world-class flavor as Da Vinci's Classic flavors, but without the calories.
-Thus, they are extremely popular among diabetics, low-carb dieters, and others who are interested in no-calorie products.
+They are extremely popular among low carb dieters and others who are interested in no-calorie products.
 Da Vinci Gourmet Sugar Free Syrups are available in many flavors for use in coffee drinks, sodas, desserts, and more.
 Since Splenda is extremely heat-stable, you can use these syrups in baking.

 Da Vinci Gourmet Sugar Free Pancake Syrup is so unbelievably rich, you won't believe it is sugar free.
 The natural maple flavor is perfect drizzled over steaming hot pancakes and waffles.
 Note: The DaVinci Sugar Free Pancake Syrup is rich and flavorful, however, it does have a thin texture and is not as thick as traditional pancake syrups.